Boylston Street

-Boylston Street is a major east–west thoroughfare in the city of Boston, Massachusetts.
-The street begins in Boston's Chinatown neighborhood, forms the southern border of the Boston Public Garden and Boston Common, runs through Back Bay, and ends in Boston's Fenway neighborhood.
+Boylston Street is a major east–west thoroughfare in the city of Boston, Massachusetts, and its western suburbs.
+The street begins in Boston's Chinatown neighborhood, forms the southern border of the Boston Public Garden and Boston Common, runs through Back Bay and Boston's Fenway neighborhood, merges into Brookline Ave and then Washington Street, emerging again contiguous with Route 9 out to where it crosses Route 128, after which it becomes Worcester Street.